Gene Stratton-Porter Cabin (Rome City, Indiana): History

 In 1912, after the Limberlost Swamp was drained and developed for commercial purposes, Gene Stratton-Porter, a noted Indiana author, naturalist, and nature photographer, made the decision to move from her Limberlost Cabin in Geneva, Indiana, to a new location for inspiration for her writing projects.
 She initially purchased a small home on the north side of Sylvan Lake near Rome City in Noble County, Indiana, about 85 mi from her cabin in Geneva.
 It served as a temporary residence while she looked for property to build a year-round home at the lake.
 Stratton-Porter hoped that a lakeside home would provide more privacy and a new venue for her to observe wildlife.
 She had first visited Sylvan Lake in the mid-1880s to attend the Island Park Assembly.
 It was also where she first met Charles D. Porter, whom she married in 1886.
 With the wealth she had attained from her successful writing career, Stratton-Porter used profits from her books to purchase wooded property overlooking the lake.
 Her estate home eventually encompassed about 120 acre of land.

 In 1913 Stratton-Porter helped design and build a fourteen-room lakeside home.
 She named the new two-story, cedar-log cabin "Wildflower Woods," although she also referred to it as the "Limberlost Cabin" because of its similarity to her previous home.
 In addition to assisting with cabin's construction, Stratton-Porter also wrote Laddie (1913).

 Stratton-Porter moved into the cabin at Wildflower Woods in February 1914 and lived there on a full-time basis until 1919.
 Her husband, Charles, who remained at their home in Geneva, commuted to Sylvan Lake on weekends.
 Stratton-Porter's daily routine at Wildflower Woods included working on writing projects in the morning.
-She also worked with Frank Wallace, a tree surgeon who later became Indiana's state etymologist, to develop the grounds of her estate into a private wildlife sanctuary.
+She also worked with Frank Wallace, a tree surgeon who later became Indiana's state entomologist, to develop the grounds of her estate into a private wildlife sanctuary.
 Stratton-Porter was involved in planting about 90 percent of the more than 14,000 trees, wildflowers, vines, and shrubs on her property, including vegetable and flower gardens and an orchard behind the house.
 The natural setting along the lake provided her with the privacy she desired, at least initially; however, her continued success as an author brought unwanted visitors and trespassers to her woodland retreat.